 I wanted to put $100/month into an IRA, but I didn’t have money to make a large initial investment.
 Sharebuilder is designed precisely for cases like mine.
 I created a recurring automated transaction, and I was “paying myself first” in no time.
 But I was paying 4% to do this — $4 for every $100 investment — a number that would make some people faint.

 Eventually I cancelled my monthly program.
 I now make one-time lump investments of $1,000 each, which means the $4 fee doesn’t consume as much of my money.
 In reality, the $4 fee never bothered me.
 It was a small price to develop the investment habit.

 Here’s my current recommendation for someone who wishes to save for retirement, but who can only afford small amounts to start:

 - Open a high-yield savings account at Capital One 360 (or your favorite equivalent).

 - Schedule a monthly transfer to your new account. $100 is a good amount, but you might choose $25 or $250.
 Become accustomed to making regular investments while earning interest on the money and paying no fees.

 - In the meantime, research possible locations for your IRA.
 As I mentioned before, Vanguard is an excellent choice, though you might consider Fidelity or T. Rowe Price.
-(Read my post about how to start a Roth IRA (and where to do it).

 - When you’ve saved enough for the minimum investment, transfer the money from ING Direct to Vanguard (or whichever place you choose).